mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 Overall position level analysis shows that attrition is primarily **concentrated in operational roles rather than strategic or executive functions.** Production related positions exhibit the highest cumulative turnover, with **Production Technician II (45.61%), Production Technician I (37.96%)** and **Production Manager II (38.46%)** recording the most significant exits, supported by relatively large headcounts.
 In contrast, technical and IT roles such as **Software Engineer (33.33%), Data Analyst (25%) and IT Manager (25%)** remain at moderate levels, while leadership roles show minimal or no turnover.
 Although a few positions display 100% turnover, these are based on very small headcounts and do not represent systemic risk.
 Overall, the pattern suggests that attrition is more operationally driven rather than indicative of a strategic talent retention issue

 ### Task 4: Analyze overall turnover rate by tenure
-After identifying where turnover occurs by position, analyzing turnover by tenure helps determine at which stage of the employee lifecycle attrition is most concentrated.
-While position analysis explains “where” employees leave, tenure analysis explains “when” they leave in their career journey within the organization.
-This provides insight into whether turnover is driven by early-stage hiring and onboarding challenges, mid-career stagnation, or long-term retention issues.
-Understanding tenure-based patterns allows the organization to design more targeted retention strategies aligned with different career stages
+In addition to position level analysis, turnover was examined by tenure to identify the career stages where attrition is most concentrated.
+While position analysis highlights “where” employees leave, tenure analysis clarifies “when” they leave.
+This helps determine whether turnover is linked to onboarding gaps, mid-career stagnation or long-term retention challenges, supporting more stage specific retention strategies

 ### Code:
 ```sql